<< RETURN TO ABOUT US PAGE

 SECTION 3.
 Election and Term of Office

-The active members of the Board shall be elected by the voting members of the Association.
+The Full members of the Board shall be elected by the voting members of the Association.
 The elected Directors may, at their discretion, elect by a majority vote additional Directors from associate membership categories, up to but not to exceed 40 percent of the total Board.
 Commencing in 2009, all RNA Board appointees shall be appointed to three-year terms.

 SECTION 4.
 Resignation